shivalkarrahul/demo-three-tier-app-on-aws/README.md

 ✅ This confirms that uploading a file to S3 triggers SNS, which sends an email, invokes Lambda, and writes metadata to DynamoDB successfully.

+---

 ## Part 6: Deploy a Flask Application on Test AMI Builder EC2 with RDS & S3, DynamoDB Integration in Public Subnet

-Here’s a concise version for **Part 6: Deploy a Flask Application on Test AMI Builder EC2 with RDS & S3, DynamoDB Integration in Public Subnet**:

----

-## Part 6: Deploy a Flask Application on EC2

 In this step, we deploy the backend Flask application on a test EC2 instance with full integration to **RDS, S3, and DynamoDB**: